Donald Trump Sworn In As The 45th President Of The United States

 "For too long, a small group in our nation's capital has reaped the rewards of government while the people have borne the cost," Trump said.
 "Washington flourished but the people did not share in its wealth.
 The establishment protected itself."

-He criticized an educational system "flush with cash" that fails to fulfill its mission to students.
+In his 16-minute remarks, he criticized an educational system "flush with cash" that fails to fulfill its mission to students.
 He lamented factories left to rust while jobs flowed overseas.
 And he decried crime and gang violence, despite reports from the FBI and criminologists that the U.S. crime rate remains near historic lows.

 "This American carnage stops right here and stops right now," Trump said, amid cheers from the crowd.